DeqingSun/webBluetoothWithCC2541/README.md

 ![](https://raw.githubusercontent.com/DeqingSun/webBluetoothWithCC2541/master/images/flags.png)

 Or you can use Origin Trials on your webpage.
-I'm still waiting for my token.
+You can apply for one on <http://bit.ly/WebBluetoothOriginTrial>.
+Once you get an email with the token you can add \<meta\> tag into your page's \<head\>.
+Then you will be able to connect to WebBluetooth in that page on any compatible device.

 Finally you can host your page on localhost or a https server.
 You can also try mine on